TimVanOnckelen/chat-ui/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the MIT License.

-Thank you for contributing to Chat UI! 🎉
+Thank you for contributing to ChatKit! 🎉